 The majority of our boats are ‘Dolphin Club Sliding Seat Singles,’ which have been designed, lofted and constructed at the Dolphin Club starting in 1948.
 They are an evolution on the popular Whitehall designs that have evolved over centuries and which were once a common sight along the waterfronts.
 Their specific features accommodate the club’s needs enhancing both their recreational use as well as ease of piloting swimmers throughout the Bay.

-The club has 12 DC Singles, built mostly of Port Orford cedar and oak, that will be available for you to row once you have completed the orientation.
+The club has 12 single seat wooden boats, built mostly of Port Orford cedar and oak, and these will be available for you to row once you have completed the orientation.
 After progressing through the course, you’ll have access to an incredible venue for exercise and personal growth and for exploring one of the world’s most impressive natural estuaries.

 Our training program will teach you the basics of how to row, how to take care of our boats, and how to understand the tides, currents, and nature of San Francisco Bay.

 The Dolphin Club rowing training class is typically offered monthly with the potential for one-on-one training at other times.
 Training is only available to members.

 Following orientation, you will be a Trainee Rower and able to row within the cove.
 Few people pick it up right away, but after a handful of practice rows you’ll soon have the hang of things and be ready for more.

 To become certified to row our boats out of cove and further afield, you must complete the following:

 - Make at least six practice rows in the cove to develop your technique and skill.

 - Study the Bay Safety course, and pass the written test.